aistabci/abci-docs/v3/en/docs/abci-objectstorage/usage.md

 This command can handle objects which have specific prefix with option '--recursive' and files which are stored in specific directories.

-The example shown next transfers 'annotaitions.zip' in current directory to a bucket 'dataset-c0541' in ABCI Cloud Storage.
+The example shown next transfers 'annotaitions.zip' in current directory to a bucket 'dataset-c0541' in ABCI Object Storage.

 ```
 [username@login1 ~]$ aws --endpoint-url https://s3.v3.abci.ai s3 mv annotations.zip s3://dataset-c0541/